Sutton Green, Surrey: Sutton Place Conservation Area

 A key feature of the [ward] is Sutton Park and Place.
-Sutton Place is a Grade 1 Listed Building which was built for Sir Richard Weston in the 16th Century.
+Sutton Place is a Grade I listed building which was built for Sir Richard Weston in the 16th Century.
 Additionally, Sutton Park and the area extending to Sutton Green has been designated by the Council as a Conservation Area to protect its character.
 There are a further nine nationally Listed Buildings in the Conservation Area including Oak House, Lady Grove Farmhouse and the Church of St. Edward the Confessor.
 In addition, the site of the Old Manor House, west of St. Edwards Roman Catholic Church is nationally recognised as a Scheduled Ancient Monument.

 The area contains other buildings which are either nationally Listed or Locally Listed for their architectural and historic interest, together with a number of sites where the County Council considers that there may be archaeological remains.
 The Local Plan aims to [ensure that development]: